Folkestone Groomers Directory

 Handling practice means your puppy won't panic when a groomer needs to trim their nails, clean their ears, or brush sensitive areas.
 Early handling practice combined with choosing a patient, positive groomer makes all the difference—read our guides on dog groomers in Folkestone, Hythe, and Dover to find the right professional.
 It prepares them for vet examinations too.
 The key is to start early and keep sessions positive—never force it if your puppy shows stress.

 Socialisation involves careful introduction to other dogs and unfamiliar people.
 Your puppy learns that new experiences aren't scary.
 They're also exposed to different environments and noises, building resilience so they don't startle easily when faced with the bustle of everyday life.
+Nervous puppies may need extra patience—our guide on calming an anxious dog covers techniques that build on this early socialisation work.

 • Body handling: Touching paws, ears, mouth, tail gently and frequently